moturus/motor-os/docs/build.md

 ## Run Motūrus OS

-If of the above completed successfully, you can now
+If all of the above completed successfully, you can now do

 ```
 $ sudo apt install qemu-system